Making the launch: How we handled releasing Pile-Up Poker

 How I think it works, having read most of the code once or twice:

-• A Checklist is an ordered set of expressions, number values and messages which you create in our admin tools
+is an ordered set of expressions, number values and messages which you create in our admin tools - When you start a gameplay, the Puzzmo API looks to see if there are tutorial/side quest

-• If there’s a tutorial, that’s special cased to only exist once
+for those- If there’s a tutorial, that’s special cased to only exist once

-• For sidequests, we have a pool of potential sidequests to pull one from if you don’t have one
+- For sidequests, we have a pool of potential sidequests to pull one from if you don’t have one

-• In-games, there is a new API to trigger a “checkpoint” when something “interesting” has happened.
+- In-games, there is a new API to trigger a “checkpoint” when something “interesting” has happened.
 This sends the current deeds up to the server.

-• These deeds are then used as expression scopes for running through the checklist
+- These deeds are then used as expression scopes for running through the checklist

-• The result of running the checkpoint API updates our local Relay cache, and we update your in-game tutorial/side quests
+- The result of running the checkpoint API updates our local Relay cache, and we update your in-game tutorial/side quests

 The admin tools are a delight to work with, and we’ve started exploring what it looks like to bring these systems to other games.
-We drop all side quest ChecklistUserProgresss which are marked as completed from the database the next morning.
+We drop all side quest ChecklistUserProgress

 For users this meant seeing onboarding tutorials for games for the first time!
 Here’s the initial designs for these, things have changes a bit since but not too significantly.